 So what are we connected to in our family and our ancestry?
 Are we connected to the person…like mom…or do we want the connection to the memory…the roots of who we are.
 We will miss the person…and that is good… but they are no longer here.
-So we have to distinguish between the person and the thing that we should hold on to.
+So we must distinguish between the person and the thing we should hold on to.

-We talked a lot about the family and any memories we had.
-A new one that came up was that my maternal great grandmother was a moonshiner.
+When my siblings were together, we talked a lot about the family and any memories we had.
+A new one was that my maternal great-grandmother was a moonshiner.
 She had the “stil” under the chicken coop, and the Feds could never find it.
 Pretty funny…huh!

 When we realize that there is purpose (passing on traditions and memories) to our lives we feel more secure, and we can look to the future with the hope of making a difference and contributing to humanity.

-The other thing is that we realize…as many have said…that it is relationships that matter more than accomplishments and money.
+The other thing is that we realize…as many have said…that relationships matter more than accomplishments and money.

 So get to know as much about your family as you can, because one day the next generation will ask you questions about the family’s past.
 And then you will be able to tell them funny stories like having a moonshiner in the family!